 Why you should be using a visual timetable in your classroom and how to use one.
-Add our ready to print visual timetable cards with real life photos to our classroom now!
+Add our ready to print editable visual timetable cards with real life photos to your classroom now!

 One of the most effective tools I've used in my Early Years classroom is a visual timetable.